Love Jones (soundtrack)

-Love Jones: The Music is the soundtrack to Theodore Witcher's 1997 film Love Jones.
+Love Jones: The Music is the soundtrack to the American romantic comedy-drama film Love Jones (1997) by Theodore Witcher.
 It was released on March 11, 1997, via Sony Music.
-The album features a blend of R&B, neo-soul, jazz, and spoken word, reflecting the film's poetic and intimate tone.
-It includes contributions from artists such as Lauryn Hill, Dionne Farris, Maxwell, Meshell Ndegeocello, and The Brand New Heavies, among others.
+The album features a blend of R&B, neo-soul, jazz, and spoken word.
+It includes contributions from artists such as Lauryn Hill and Wyclef Jean, Maxwell, Meshell Ndegeocello, Xscape, Dionne Farris and The Brand New Heavies, among others.

-The soundtrack was a commercial success, peaking at number 3 on the Billboard Top R&B/Hip-Hop Albums chart and reaching the top 20 of the Billboard 200.
-The album's standout track, "The Sweetest Thing" by Refugee Camp All-Stars featuring Lauryn Hill, became a hit single and marked one of her first musical releases outside of the Fugees.
-Maxwell's "Sumthin' Sumthin' (Mellosmoothe)" also gained lasting recognition and remains one of his most beloved deep cuts.
+Love Jones: The Music was a commercial success, peaking at number 3 on the Billboard Top R&B/Hip-Hop Albums chart and reaching the top 20 of the Billboard 200.
+The songs "The Sweetest Thing" by Refugee Camp All-Stars featuring Lauryn Hill and "Sumthin' Sumthin' (Mellosmoothe)" by Maxwell were released as singles, and found success on the R&B charts.
+The soundtrack has been certified platinum by the Recording Industry Association of America.